hybridgroup/gophercon-2023/robot/sphero/README.md

 go run ./step2/ [MAC address or Bluetooth ID]
 ```

+Press "Control-C" to stop the program.

 ### step3

-Gets collision notifications from robot.
+Rolls around at random and displays collision notifications from robot in your terminal.

 ```
 go run ./step3/ [MAC address or Bluetooth ID]
 ```

+Press "Control-C" to stop the program.

 ### step4